OpenDDS/OpenDDS/docs/building/index.rst

     make -j 4

   OpenDDS supports parallel builds to speed up the build when using Make.
-  Above 4 is used as an example.
+  Above 4 is used as an example for the max number of parallel jobs.
-  If unsure what ``N`` should be, use the number of CPU cores on the machine.
+  If unsure what this number should be, use the number of CPU cores on the machine.

   The configure script creates an environment setup file called ``setenv.sh`` that sets all the environment variables the build and test steps rely on.
   The main makefile sets these itself, so ``setenv.sh`` is not needed when running ``make`` from the top level.